NewsAppsUMD/first-news-app-umd/docs/index.rst

     $ python app.py

-Head back to your browser and visit `localhost:5000 <http://localhost:5000>`_ again.
+Head back to your browser and visit your site again.
 You should see the contents of your template displayed on the page.

 .. image:: /_static/hello-flask-hello-world.png